 Meeting the needs of a continuously changing and diverse student population is the greatest challenge facing the school system.
-Over the past 10 years the percentage of students qualifying for free and reduced lunch has increased nearly 18% systemwide (37.4% to 55.0%); 9% in the past five years.
+Over the past ten years the percentage of students qualifying for free and reduced lunch has increased nearly 18% system-wide (37.4% to 55.0%); 9% in the past five years.
 In this time period the number of students in our ELL/LEP program has more than doubled (157 to 359).
-The growth in number of homeless students in CCS has grown by 77 students in the past two years alone The number of students with disabilities continues to climb steadily with more acute needs having to be addressed more frequently.
-More students are qualifying for multiple services simultaneously (ELL, special education, homeless education services, etc.) causing increased demand on limited resources and scheduling issues Making It Personal becomes more challenging as staff and resource allocation becomes problematic as we strive to meet all the needs.
-These demographic changes put a strain on limited resources and increase the demand on teachers and leaders to have the training to engage students and design instruction that supports students and their varied needs.
+The growth in number of homeless students in Cartersville has grown by 77 students in the past two years alone.
+The number of students with disabilities continues to climb steadily with more acute needs having to be addressed more frequently.
+More students are qualifying for multiple services simultaneously (ELL, special education, homeless education services, etc.) causing increased demand on limited resources and scheduling issues.

+Making It Personal becomes more challenging as staff and resource allocation becomes problematic as we strive to meet all needs.
+Demographic changes put a strain on already limited resources.
+Literacy is the foundational block to learning and college and career readiness.
+We need to train our teachers to use resources to best establish these foundational skills.
 Associated with this challenge is the need to be able to effectively communicate with less involved parents.

-The growing demand to keep up with ever changing instructional technology in the classroom also presents a major challenge for the district.
+The growing demand to keep up with ever-changing instructional technology in the classroom also presents a major challenge for the district.
 With limited budgets, a relatively small technology staff, and the advancement of new technologies, the school system continually feels behind the curve in the area of technology.
 Hardware, software, and infrastructure updates and improvements are significant hurdles to meet the demand of today's modern classroom.

-Closing the achievement gap between various population subgroups, particularly between our Black, economically disadvantaged (ED), ELL, and students with disabilities (SWD) and white students, is a challenge.
+Closing the achievement gap between various population subgroups, particularly between our black, economically disadvantaged (ED), English language learners (ELL), students with disabilities (SWD), and white students, is a challenge.
 Closing this gap is a goal of our system Strategic Plan and Charter status with the State Board of Education.
 It is anticipated that the Striving Readers Grant will enable us to eliminate this gap.

-The following chart more specifically details how we have addressed research-based best practice in the past at CHS and what we plan to do with the support of the Georgia Striving Reader Comprehensive Research (SRCR) Project:
+The following table more specifically details how we have addressed research-based best practice in the past at Cartersville Middle School and what we plan to do with the support of the Georgia Striving Reader Comprehensive Literacy (SRCL) Project: